tytydraco/yessleep/out/The_Last_Entry_of_the_Damned.md

 He told me “There are things I can’t protect you from, your mother's family is damned and can never have their ties broken from this land, because your mother is damned, you are damned as our child”.

 He left me with that knowledge, never elaborating on the subject; leaving for work the next moment.
 I wondered for a while why my father only told me this information now as Mom would never leave me alone, let alone let me into the woods.
 She would tell me the opposite, telling me stories of leprechauns with gold waiting for me.
 Flowers of youth, riches, etc. Tails kids would believe in seconds.
-It would have worked if she would have only told me sooner, and she may have been freed from the damned.
+It would have worked if she had only told me sooner, and she may have been freed from the damned.

  Knowing later how she fell to the Damned; Father had something to do with Mother.
 Father made Mother disappear into the clearing or gave her to the clearing.

  He knew more about the damned than me.
 He and my mother would talk about it late into the night.
 Always talking about emotions, how it made Dad almost damned.
 And there talks about what it meant to be damned.

-"The child that we made together will never be normal, our mistakes when we were younger having it.
+"The child that we made together will never be normal, our mistakes when we were younger, having it.
 It took most of the suffering from us.
 Now we only have to wait for it to fall," my mother said in a commanding tone, staring at my father looking through him.
-She stopped smiling with her salmon colored lips.
+She smiled with her glowing white teeth, framed by salmon colored lips.
 All my father did was look at his drink.

 He looked at my mother and smiled.

-"Alright love", his eyes held no love, only the need for revenge because of her betrayal; not for me but for his.
+"Alright love", he may have been smiling, but his eyes held no love, only the need for revenge because of her betrayal; not for me but for his.

 Before I knew what I knew now, I thought Dad was just good at reading Mom.
 He was always able to figure out what she was up to, always wearing the same pink colored lips and citron dusty perfume.